Yureien/TextGenerator-Keras/README.md

 You need NumPY and Keras and Tensorflow installed.
 If you are a normal human who breaks under torture, I recommend using Tensorflow **only with GPU**.

+#### I recommend not following below method.
+I installed via my OS'es package manager, as it had customized version of Tensorflow with GPU and CPU optimizations.
+(I belong to the Arch Linux masterrace).
+Install these your own way.
 To install them, run (sorry, only for Linux (and maybe, Mac) users) -
 ```
 pip install --user --upgrade numpy keras h5py tensorflow-gpu # Recommended, requires GPU.